 RUN is the repository of Universidade Nova de Lisboa.
 Depositing in RUN improves the online visibility of your research, making it easier for a global audience of researchers to discover and reference your work.
 RUN is also one of the open access repositories hosted within RCAAP allowing you to comply with FCT funding policies.

 Pure is the central source of data about research outputs at Nova SBE, by depositing details of your work in Pure it informs other systems at the University, including RUN, about your activity without the need to duplicate information.
 Further information about depositing to Pure is available here.

-Budapest Open Access Initiative (2002)– BOAI is a public statement of principles relating to open access to research literature and was released February 14, 2002 and is a result from a meeting held in Budapest by the Open Science Institute on December 2001 to promote open access.
+Budapest Open Access Initiative (2002)– BOAI is a public statement of principles relating to open access to research literature and was released February 14, 2002, and is a result of a meeting held in Budapest by the Open Science Institute in December 2001 to promote open access.
 It opens with the following statement: